Nine News: Melbourne

-9News Melbourne is presented from the GTV studios in Docklands by Alicia Loxley and Tom Steinfort (weeknights) and Peter Hitchener (weekends) with sport presented by Tony Jones (weeknights), Natalie Yoannidis (weekends) and weather presented by TBA (Monday–Thursday) and Madeline Spark (Friday–Sunday).
+9News Melbourne is presented from the GTV studios in Docklands by Alicia Loxley (weeknights) and Peter Hitchener (weekends) with sport presented by Tony Jones (weeknights), Natalie Yoannidis (weekends) and weather presented by Scherri-Lee Biggs (weeknights) and Madeline Spark (weekends).

-The late Brian Naylor presented National Nine News Melbourne for 20 years from 1978 following his resignation from HSV-7 to 1998.
+The Melbourne bulletin was originally presented by British expatriate newsreader Sir Eric Pearce, who had previously been a long time broadcaster at the BBC in England, after which he was replaced by Brian Naylor who presented National Nine News Melbourne for 20 years from 1978 following his resignation from HSV-7 to 1998.

 Following his retirement, he was succeeded by Peter Hitchener as weeknight presenter, while Jo Hall took over from Hitchener as weekend presenter.
 Hall scaled back her work with Nine to news updates and fill-in duties in November 2011, with Weekend Today newsreader Alicia Loxley taking over as weekend presenter.
 Rob Gell formerly presented the weather until 2003, when he was replaced by Nixon; Gell subsequently defected to the rival Seven News Melbourne bulletin presenting the weather on weekends.

 For many decades, Nine News Melbourne was the most dominant local news service, often drawing a peak audience of more than 400,000 viewers.
 However, in the mid-2000s, the bulletin started to lose ground to the rival Seven News Melbourne, winning only 24 (out of 40) weeks in 2006 and then narrowly losing in 2007 when it won 19 weeks (to Seven's 20 weeks, with the other week tied).
 Even during the years when Nine News struggled nationally, the Melbourne bulletin remained competitive, being the only metropolitan bulletin to win any weeks against Seven News in 2008 and 2009.

 In March 2011, the GTV studios moved their base from Bendigo Street, Richmond, to a new building in Bourke Street, Docklands.

 In December 2021, it was announced that Peter Hitchener would scale back to 4 days a week from January 2022 presenting from Monday to Thursday with Alicia Loxley presenting on Friday.

 In November 2023, it was announced that Alicia Loxley and Tom Steinfort would replace Peter Hitchener to present on weeknights and Hitchener would move to weekends from January 2024.

+In September 2026, Tom Steinfort was appointed co‑host of Today, and Nine announced that Alicia Loxley would continue presenting the news solo.

-Fill-in presenters for the bulletin include Brett McLeod (news), Natalie Yoannidis and Trent Kniese (sport), Madeline Spark and Stephanie Anderson (weather).
+Fill-in presenters for the bulletin include Brett McLeod and Stephanie Anderson (news), Natalie Yoannidis, Trent Kniese and Owen Leonard (sport), Stephanie Anderson and Isabel Quinlan (weather).